jirahandler/cvmfs-on-macbook/README.md

 # CVMFS on MacBooks

-Instructions to run cvmfs and grid scripts on macbook
+Instructions to run cvmfs and grid scripts on MacBooks.
+The following has been tested out on Sonoma.

 Assumes you have `xcode` command line tools (see [xcode](https://developer.apple.com/xcode/resources/)) installed on your macbook and preferably use `iterm` as your terminal and `zsh` as your default shell.